 The price of your septic is also highly dependent on the soil type.
 The drain field does not need to be as large for permeable soil conditions as it does for less porous soils.

-Because of that, it is hard to accurately pinpoint a cost of any septic system.
+Because of that, it is hard to accurately pinpoint the cost of any septic system.
 The only sure way to find out is to get some competing quotes.
-However, in the article below, we will give you the valuable information that will help you figure out the costs.
+However, in the article below, we will give you valuable information that will help you figure out the costs.

-So What Is The Average Septic System Cost In Southern Ontario?
+So, What Is The Average Septic System Cost In Ontario?

 There’s no way around it.
 Installing a new septic system is expensive.
 Sadly, there’s no generic answer to how much a septic system will cost.
 It will fluctuate in price depending on the following factors: